Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 If you are unsure what to bring, selecting 2–4 outfits with different moods or levels of formality is a good place to start.

-Clothing that fits well through the shoulders, neckline, waist, and sleeves tends to photograph more intentionally and comfortably.
+Clothing that fits well through the shoulders, neckline, waist, and sleeves tends to photograph well.

 Creative interests are encouraged